 Projections of health care costs for financial reporting purposes are based on the substantive plan and include the types of coverage provided at the time of each valuation and the historical pattern of sharing of costs between OPERS and plan members.
-The total OPEB liability was determined by an actuarial valuation as of December 31, 2020, rolled forward to the measurement date of December 31, 2021.
-In 2021, the Board's actuarial consultants conducted an experience study for the period 2016 through 2020, comparing historical assumptions to actual results.
-The experience study incorporates both a historical review and forward-looking projections to determine the appropriate set of assumptions to keep the plan on a path toward full funding.
-Information from this study led to changes in both demographic and economic assumptions.
-The actuarial valuation used the following actuarial assumptions and methods, reflecting experience study results, applied to all prior periods included in the measurement in accordance with the requirements of GASB 74:
+The total OPEB liability was determined by an actuarial valuation as of December 31, 2021, rolled forward to the measurement date of December 31, 2022.
+The actuarial valuation used the following actuarial assumptions and methods applied to all prior periods included in the measurement in accordance with the requirements of GASB 74:

-Wage Inflation

-Current Measurement Date: 2.75 percent Prior Measurement Date: 3.25 percent

-Projected Salary Increases, including inflation

-Current Measurement Date: 2.75 to 10.75 percent, including wage inflation Prior Measurement Date: 3.25 to 10.75 percent, including wage inflation

-Single Discount Rate: 6.00 percent Investment Rate of Return 6.00 percent

-Municipal Bond Rate

-Current Measurement Date: 1.84 percent Prior Measurement Date: 2.00 percent

-Health Care Cost Trend Rate

-Current Measurement Date: 5.50 percent initial, 3.50 percent ultimate in 203-Prior Measurement Date: 8.50 percent initial, 3.50 percent ultimate in 203:

-Actuarial Cost Method Individual Entry Age
+December 31, 2022 December 31, 2021 Wage Inflation 2.75 percent 2.75 percent Projected Salary Increases 2.75 to 10.75 percent, including wage inflation 2.75 to 10.75 percent, including wage inflation Single Discount Rate 5.22 percent 6.00 percent Investment Rate of Return 6.00 percent 6.00 percent Municipal Bond Rate 4.05 percent 1.84 percent Health Care Cost Trend Rate 5.50 percent initial, 3.50 percent ultimate in 2036 5.50 percent initial, 3.50 percent ultimate in 2034 Actuarial Cost Method Individual Entry Age Individual Entry Age